HyperspaceApp/Hyperspace/doc/api/index.html.md

   "recoverablecontracts": [],
 }
 ```
 **downloadspending** | hastings
 Amount of contract funds that have been spent on downloads.

 **endheight** | block height
 Block height that the file contract ends on.

 **fees** | hastings
 Fees paid in order to form the file contract.

 **hostpublickey**
 Public key of the host that the file contract is formed with.

 **algorithm** | string
 Algorithm used for signing and verification.
 Typically "ed25519".

 **key** | hash
 Key used to verify signed host messages.

 **id** | hash
 ID of the file contract.

 **lasttransaction** | transaction
 A signed transaction containing the most recent contract revision.

 **netaddress** | string
 Address of the host the file contract was formed with.

 **renterfunds** | hastings
 Remaining funds left for the renter to spend on uploads & downloads.

 **size** | bytes
 Size of the file contract, which is typically equal to the number of bytes that have been uploaded to the host.

 **startheight** | block height
 Block height that the file contract began on.

 **StorageSpending** | hastings
 DEPRECATED: This is the exact same value as StorageSpending, but it has incorrect capitalization.
 This was fixed in 1.3.2, but this field is kept to preserve backwards compatibility on clients who depend on the incorrect capitalization.
 This field will be removed in the future, so clients should switch to the StorageSpending field (above) with the correct lowercase name.

 **storagespending** | hastings
 Amount of contract funds that have been spent on storage.

 **totalcost** | hastings
 Total cost to the wallet of forming the file contract.
 This includes both the fees and the funds allocated in the contract.

 **uploadspending** | hastings
 Amount of contract funds that have been spent on uploads.

 **goodforupload** | boolean
 Signals if contract is good for uploading data.

 **goodforrenew** | boolean
 Signals if contract is good for a renewal.

-## /renter/dir/*siapath [GET]
+## /renter/dir/*hyperspacepath [GET]

 retrieves the contents of a directory on the sia network

 ### Path Parameters
 #### REQUIRED
-**siapath** | string
+**hyperspacepath** | string
 Path to the directory on the sia netork

 ### JSON Response
 > JSON Response Example